Kingdageek/Blog-Jinx/README.md

 ---
 **Blog Jinx** is exactly what this heading says (funny name actually).
 Worked on this to practise all the Laravel I'd been reading from *Matt Staufer's - Laravel Up and Running* and *Dayle Reeles's - Laravel Codesmart*.

-There's ofcourse an admin panel (for superadmins and authors, different permissions) and the Blog frontend (haha) for readers.
+There's of course an admin panel (for superadmins and authors, different permissions) and the Blog frontend (haha) for readers.
 It's still a work in progress though and again, I tried to follow the Industry-standard practices I currently have knowledge of so, some things may be a little off.

 So, *clone the repo*, run `composer install` to get the neccessary packages, copy *.env.example* to your *.env* and enter your app and environment specific details, then run `php artisan migrate` to get the migrations.